scikit-image/scikit-image/INSTALL.rst

-- There's an added risk because operating systems use Python, so if you make system-wide Python changes (installing as root or using sudo), you can break the OS.
+- There's an added risk because operating systems use Python, so if you make system-wide Python changes (installing as root or using sudo), you can break the operating system.

 Other platforms
 ------------------------------------------------------------------------------